A voice for those who cannot speak

 Our Facility

-The facility has 11 inside dog kennels (including 8 main kennels and three isolation/quarantine kennels), 4 puppy and/or small dog kennels, 18 outdoor dog runs, 1 outdoor isolation kennel and 4 separated fenced yards for dogs.
+The facility has 11 inside dog kennels (including 8 main kennels and 3 isolation/quarantine kennels), 4 puppy and/or small dog kennels, 18 outdoor dog runs, 1 outdoor isolation kennel and 4 separated fenced yards for dogs.
 The facility includes a nearly half acre yard surrounded by 900 feet of 8 foot tall fencing to ensure security and provide room for animals to exercise and run.

 The shelter offers a large adult cat room and a separate smaller kitten room where cats and kittens can freely roam and socialize.
 Additionally, there is a cat isolation room with 9 cages where new or ailing cats and kittens are observed prior to joining the general population.